format_list_bulleted Topic Overview

 • Storing and Tracking: Store gift cards securely as these are treated as cash.
 Each gift card should be distributed to its intended recipient shortly after purchase.
 Track all gift card recipients and include the name of recipient and amount received in backup documentation to be stored locally and attached to applicable transactions.
 This enables purchasing traceability and alignment with financial stewardship expectations.

-Real Estate Leases are contracts under which a lessee has committed to stipulated cash payments for the use of real estate for a specific period of time.
+Real Estate Leases are contracts in which a party agrees to pay for the use of real estate for a specific period of time.
 Real Estate leases are considered long-term financial obligations of the university.
-Refer to Real Estate Leases for more information.
-Leases cannot be established using a PCard.
+Refer to Lease or Rent Real Estate for more information.